etf1/etf1.github.io/content/post/2021/architecture/kafka-message-scheduler/index.md

 # Summary

-Today we are using the scheduler on production for the site MYTF1, and as you can see it is a relatively simple component but tricky at the same time "The evil is in the detail", so if you need more information please check the github repository (https://github.com/etf1/kafka-message-scheduler).
+Today we are using the scheduler on production for the site MYTF1, and as you can see it is a relatively simple component but tricky at the same time "The devil is in the detail", so for more information please check the github repository (https://github.com/etf1/kafka-message-scheduler).

-I hope this article was useful and interesting, and keep in touch for the incoming article on the kafka message scheduler admin.
+I hope this article was useful and interesting.

-Thank you
+Thank you.